neithernut/dr.w.falls/doc/design/Display.md

 allow querying the player data, round score and phase-specific status (readiness during the waiting phase, activity/"still-playing" during the round phase).

-A generic function taking the list of items as input will render the entire table.
-Rendering the entire table each time would, however, be unnecessary.
+A generic member function of the entity, which will take the list of items as input, will render the entire table.
+Rendering every row each time would, however, be unnecessary.
+Instead we'll cache the hashes of previously rendered rows inside the entity and re-render only those rows for which the new hash differs from the old one.
-Instead we'll cache the previously rendered list inside a datatype, of which the rendering function will be a member.
-This, of course, implies that the list is (cheaply) clonable.
-Hence, it may be beneficial to transmit the roster wrapped in an `Arc` or as some container for which cloning will be cheap.
-Since no such container comes to mind, we'll wrap the container in an `Arc`.